NIWC Pacific’s new test lab to deliver agile, government-owned testing solutions

-220616-N-YN244-1017 SAN DIEGO (June 16, 2022) Victor Robinson, service validation and testing lead, left, Bill Huggins, test & evaluation assistant program manager, center, and Alex Turgano, enterprise network services branch head, initiate the startup of the operating system for the new government owned Naval Enterprise Networks (NEN) Baseline Lab at Naval Information Warfare Center (NIWC) Pacific.
-The NEN Baseline Lab achieved full operational capability in June 2022 after six years of planning and development, representing an operational paradigm shift from a contractor-owned and -operated test infrastructure to a fully government-owned structure that enables rapid end-to-end testing in like-live environments.
-(U.S. Navy photo by Alan Antczak)
+A new, state-of-the-art Navy/Marine Corps Intranet (NMCI) Naval Enterprise Networks (NEN) Baseline Lab achieved full operational capability in June 2022 after six years of planning and development, representing an operational paradigm shift from a contractor-owned and -operated test infrastructure to a fully government-owned structure that enables rapid end-to-end testing in like-live environments.

+The Naval Information Warfare Center (NIWC) Pacific Naval Enterprise Networks team, in conjunction with the Program Executive Office, Digital and Enterprise Services (PEO DES) and Next Generation Enterprise Network Service, Management, Integration and Transport contractor team, successfully established the enterprise networks test and validation lab onboard NIWC Pacific’s Topside facility.
+The NMCI/NEN Baseline Lab is the result of a six-year collaboration initiated by Naval Information Warfare Systems Command Chief Information Officer, Tonya Nishio and PEO DES’s Ruth Youngs Lew, program executive officer.

+“Establishing a fully integrated NEN lab at a government facility is a critical component of naval network transformation; providing continuity, improved agility, accelerated innovation, enhanced security and significant cost avoidance,” said Nishio.
+“The collaborative design and operations provide a win-win solution for the government and the NEN contractor and enable needed innovation cell activities across the program.”

 |Date Taken: